keiwando/nativefileso/README.md

 I wrote this plugin in order to use it in one of my own projects: [Evolution](https://keiwan.itch.io/evolution).
 It's a cross-platform sandbox game/simulator that demonstrates machine learning with evolutionary algorithms.
 This plugin allows it to import and export save files both from within the app and also to associate the custom save file types with the mobile apps so that they show up in the list of apps that can open those files.

-Evolution is available for free on all platforms so it's probably the easiest way to get a sense of what this plugin behaves like once it has been integrated into an actual application.
+Evolution is available on all platforms and it's probably the easiest way to get a sense of what this plugin behaves like once it has been integrated into an actual application.

 Its source code is available [here](https://github.com/keiwando/evolution).